Editorial Policy

 1. Dimension design: We draw on published psychology of kink (including Wismeijer & van Assen, 2013; Sagarin et al., 2009) and practitioner consensus to define five continuous dimensions rather than binary labels.

-2. Item review: Every question is reviewed by at least two editors for clarity, bias, and whether it implies judgement.
-If an item makes any reviewer feel judged when reading it as “yes”, we rewrite it.
+2. Item review: Every question is checked for clarity, bias, and whether it implies judgement.
+If an item makes a reader feel judged when reading it as “yes”, we rewrite it.

-3. Validation loops: Results are reviewed against a practitioner panel — if the archetype a question set produces doesn't match how experienced practitioners would describe themselves, we adjust the weighting.
+3. Validation loops: Results are reviewed against the published psychometric literature and adjusted when the archetype a question set produces drifts from how practitioners would describe themselves.

 4. Language pass: The final set is read aloud to check for tone — clinical without being cold, accessible without being flippant.